Endokomuna: Views on religion

 One of the unique characteristics of Endo-Communism was its reconsideration of religion - Endo-Communists believed that both Marxism and Catholicism worked 'for the good of humanity', with Catholicism being a 'spiritual plane' for materialist Marxism.
 While recognizing nationalism as revolutionary, Endo-Communists connected Catholicism to it, recognizing the Catholic faith as the cornerstone of Polish national identity.
 Bolesław Piasecki, the leader of PAX, went as far as promoting a "Marxist-Catholic-nationalist trinity" - Polish communists were to legitimatize their rule and gain popular appeal by allowing Catholicism to "enrich Marxism spiritually", while embracing nationalism was to deny the opposition the claim to represent national interests of Poland.
 The Endo-Communist circles included the "priest-patriot" movement, composed of left-wing nationalist Catholic priests who were supportive of the communist regime.

 The ideas of PAX Association gained respect of some Catholic theologians, most notably French personalist philosopher Emmanuel Mounier, who considered the movement "genuine Christian revolutionaries".
 Mounier argued that Polish Catholics should establish a modus vivendi with the Soviet Union, adopt socialism "which in its Polish version was not anticlerical" and reconcile Catholicism with Marxism.
 This stance was shared by the Endo-Communists, who believed that Catholics should prove to communists that they are not "defenders of the bourgeoisie".
 Some Catholic priests who were critical of the anti-communist opposition were allied with the Endo-Communist movement.
-Endo-Communists regarded Catholicism very positively, and argued that that the Church must not allow itself to be instrumentalized by the pro-Western opposition; Endo-Communists argued that the accusations of communist persecution of religion were often fabricated, whereas the West was the true enemy of Christianity given its anti-clericalism, secularism, and disregard for Christian morality - abortion was frequently cited as an example of the Western disregard for Christianity.
-Endo-Communism also stressed that the logical conclusion of the Catholic social teaching is to "fight capitalism and install socialism compatible with the principles of Catholic morality".
-It was also argued that Catholics must struggle against a system that is "socialist in name only, in reality being devoid of any socialism in its content".
 Endo-Communists portrayed capitalism as a system that destroys Catholic values, and argued that the preservation of 'traditional values' is a "common duty of both communists as well as Catholics".
-Endo-Communist movements also often sermons critical of the opposition, and stated that Solidarity only wants to use the Church, speculating that it will sideline religion once coming to power.
+They also praised sermons critical of the opposition, stating that Solidarity only wants to use the Church, speculating that it will sideline religion once coming to power.

+Endo-Communists regarded Catholicism very positively, and argued that that the Church must not allow itself to be instrumentalized by the pro-Western opposition; they dismissed accusations of communist persecution of religion as often fabricated, arguing the West was the true enemy of Christianity given its anti-clericalism, secularism, and disregard for Christian morality.
+Abortion was frequently cited as an example of the Western disregard for Christianity.
+Endo-Communism also stressed that the logical conclusion of the Catholic social teaching is to "fight capitalism and install socialism compatible with the principles of Catholic morality", and that Catholics must struggle against a system that is "socialist in name only, in reality being devoid of any socialism in its content".